nalwayaabhishek/terraform-node/README.md

      - `node_igw`( [Internet Gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html) ) : Provides internet connection.
      - `node_elb` : [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) over EC2 instances launched in private subnet.
      - `node_nat_instance` : EC2 instance launched with NAT AMI.
 It's required for providing internet connection to EC2 instances in private subnet which needs to install packages.
-     - `node_bastion_instance`(Optional) : Its an optional EC2 instance to be used as a [bastion host](https://aws.amazon.com/blogs/security/how-to-record-ssh-sessions-established-through-a-bastion-host/),which can be used to ssh into EC2 instances in private subnet for debugging purposes.
+     - `node_bastion_instance` : NAT isntance also acts as a [bastion host](https://aws.amazon.com/blogs/security/how-to-record-ssh-sessions-established-through-a-bastion-host/),which can be used to ssh into EC2 instances in private subnet for debugging purposes.
 + `node_private_subnet`
    Private subnet with no direct connection to the internet.
 It has following components :
    - `node_instance` : EC2 instance on which application will be deployed.